Govin25/QuizMaster/PRIVACY_POLICY.md

 ## Children's Privacy

-QuizMaster is not intended for users under 13 years of age.
+Quainy is not intended for users under 13 years of age.
 We do not knowingly collect personal information from children under 13.
 If you believe we have collected data from a child under 13, please contact us immediately.

 ## Changes to This Policy

 We may update this privacy policy from time to time.
 Changes will be posted on this page with an updated "Last Updated" date.
-Continued use of QuizMaster after changes constitutes acceptance of the updated policy.
+Continued use of Quainy after changes constitutes acceptance of the updated policy.

 ## Third-Party Services

-QuizMaster does not currently integrate with third-party services.
+Quainy does not currently integrate with third-party services.
 If this changes, we will update this policy accordingly.

 ## International Data Transfers